AsawerCAN/authify/README.md

 ## Authentication Flow

 When a user logs in, the server will generate two JWTs: `AccessToken` and `RefreshToken`.
 Both JWTs are sent back to the client in secure, HTTP-only cookies.
 The AccessToken is short-lived (15 minutes) and is passed on EVERY request to authenticate the user.
 The RefreshToken is long-lived (30 days) and is ONLY sent to the `/refresh` endpoint.
 This endpoint is used to generate a new AccessToken, which will then be passed on subsequent requests.

+The frontend has logic that checks for `401 AccessTokenExpired` errors.
+When this error occurs, the frontend will send a request to the `/refresh` endpoint to get a new AccessToken.
+If that returns a 200 (meaning a new AccessToken was issued), then the client will retry the original request.
+This gives the user a seamless experience without having to log in again.
+If the `/refresh` endpoint errors, the user will be logged out and redirected to the login page.

 ## Run Locally